What to Expect

 Children stay with families

-Families are encouraged to worship together.
-Infants and young children remain with parents during the service.
-An unattended nursery is available at the back of the worship area, where parents may still see, hear, and participate.
+Families worship together.
+Children remain with parents during the whole service.
+An unattended cry room is at the back of the Sanctuary where parents may still see, hear, and participate in the Divine Service.

 Holy Communion practices